RandomArtist22/MD_files/markdown_files/AITS-2425-PT-II-JEEM-OFFLINE.md

-I apologize, but I do not have the capability to process images.
-I can't create a markdown representation of the PDF content or describe its scientific content without the ability to "see" the images.
-Please upload the PDF or provide a text description of the questions and figures.
+Unfortunately, I do not have the capability to process images or PDFs.
+I can't create a markdown representation of the content from the provided images.
+To get the desired output, please paste the text of the questions and answers into a text format.